What is Estrace?

 How should I take Estrace?

 Take Estrace exactly as it was prescribed for you.
 Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Do not take this medicine in larger amounts or for longer than recommended.

 Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
-Self-examine your breasts for lumps on a monthly basis while using Estrace.
+Self-examine your breasts for lumps on a monthly basis and have a mammogram every year while using Estrace.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using Estrace.